Links

 The Angular SDK gives a name to each transformation parameter, e.g., height for h and width for the w parameter.
 It makes your code more readable.
 If the property does not match any of the available options, it is added as it is.
 See the full list of supported transformations in Angular SDK on GitHub.

-You can also use h and w parameters instead of height and width.
+You can also use h and w parameter instead of height and width.
 See the complete list of transformations supported in ImageKit here.

 Height and width manipulation